ROIPCA: An online memory-restricted PCA algorithm based on rank-one updates: Numerical results

-In our last example, we wish to compare the running time of our approach to that of IPCA and CCIPCA.
-Our experiments show that while some methods share the same theoretical runtime complexity, in practice, there might be a significant difference in the running times of the different methods, dependent on the data dimension~$d$.
-In each experiment, we draw $n = 10,000$ samples from a $d$-dimensional Gaussian distribution with mean zero and a diagonal covariance matrix whose 10 largest eigenvalues are distributed uniformly at random between 1 and 2 while the remaining $d - 10$ eigenvalues are zero.
-The dimension $d$ varies between $100$ and $1500$.
-We calculate the top 10 principal components of the entire data, and then update them using 50 additional points drawn from the same distribution, using each of the tested algorithms.
-We measure the mean runtime of each method after each update.
-The results are presented in Figure~\ref{fig:runtime_d}.
+We next compare the runtime of our approach to that of the best performing methods of the previous section, that is to IPCA and CCIPCA.
+The asymptotic runtime and space complexity of the methods tested is given in Table~\ref{tbl:complex_comp}.
+Our experiments show that while some methods share the same asymptotic runtime complexity, in practice, there might be significant differences in their runtimes, depending on the data dimension~$d$.
+In each experiment, we draw $n = 1000$ samples from a $d$-dimensional Gaussian distribution with mean zero and a diagonal covariance matrix whose 10 largest eigenvalues are distributed uniformly at random between 1 and 2 while the remaining $d - 10$ eigenvalues are zero.
+The dimension $d$ varies between $100$ and $10,000$.
+We calculate the top 10 principal components of the entire data, and then update them using 500 additional points drawn from the same distribution, using each of the tested algorithms.
+We measure the mean runtime of each method per-update.
+The results are presented in Figure~\ref{fig:runtime_d} on a logarithmic scale.